Iaiao/Kazyol/README.md

 # Kazyol
-Kazyol is a pluggable event-driven Minecraft server implementation in Rust
+Kazyol is a plugin-extensible event-driven Minecraft server implementation in Rust

 # For server owners
 It's not ready for usage yet.
 If you want to help, you can translate it to your language [not yet],